 As a home owner, home defense is something you have to always be concerned about.
-Never forget, the possibility of a burglary or home invasion get increased in hard times.
+As hard times increase, so does the chance of burglary or home invasion.
 You can’t just assume that you will never become the victim of such an invasion, which is why you must take the proper steps to become prepared for it.

 Home defense isn’t just about defending your home from intruders.
 It’s also about protecting your possessions, yourself, and your family.
 This is why knowing even basic home defense techniques is essential.